orangemantis/Slumberkit/README.md

 Slumber Kit - A sleepy toolkit for Dreamhosters.
 ==========

-**Slumber Kit** is a collection of Pyhton modules created to automate various task for Dreamhost shared servers.
+**Slumber Kit** is a collection of Python modules created to automate various task for Dreamhost shared servers.

 ##Pookie - A module for fetching files from Github (or any site really) via HTTP